 Now, let’s see what's on the reading list.

 Non-Fiction Books on Pandemics and Viruses

 Listed below are some nonfiction books we’ve discovered, some of them may be fuel for bad dreams.
 Potential pandemics and viruses live and lurk in the most unsuspecting, but obvious places.

-1. Pandemic 1918: The Story of the Deadliest Influenza in History by Catharine Arnold
+1. Pandemic 1918: Eyewitness Accounts from the Greatest Medical Holocaust in Modern History by Catharine Arnold

 Filled with actual accounts from diaries, witness accounts, and medical records, Arnold’s book chronicles the details of the 1918-1919 deadly influenza outbreak, which killed half a million people.